Decomposed Prompting Does Not Fix Knowledge Gaps, But Helps Models Say "I Don't Know": Discussion

 \paragraph{Potential for Answer Correction}

-The analysis in Table~\ref{tab:inconsistency_breakdown_frontier} reveals a boundary condition where the efficacy of Decomposition-Based Auditing is limited.
-Approximately 67\% of failures are knowledge gaps where both Direct and Decomposed regimes yield incorrect answers.
-This indicates that while DBA is highly effective at detecting ``reasoning shortcuts'' \citep{jiang-bansal-2019-avoiding}, it cannot assist in correcting such errors stemming from a fundamental lack of parametric knowledge.
-Thus, DBA serves primarily as a precision-oriented approach for \emph{identifying} errors rather than correcting them if the LLM's knowledge is lacking.
+The analysis in Table~\ref{tab:inconsistency_breakdown_frontier} reveals a boundary condition where the efficacy of DBA is limited.
+Among the frontier-model disagreement cases summarized in Table~\ref{tab:inconsistency_breakdown_frontier}, 67\% fall into the \textit{Both} category, where both the Direct and Assistive regimes are wrong.
+This indicates that, for frontier models, DBA is highly effective at detecting ``reasoning shortcuts'' \citep{jiang-bansal-2019-avoiding}, but it cannot correct errors that stem from a lack of parametric knowledge.

 \paragraph{Decomposition Hurts (Shortcut Hypothesis)} Cases in which decomposition reduces performance suggest that correct Direct answers may arise from reasoning shortcuts, as the LLM fails to reach an accurate result via a decomposed (step-by-step) execution.
 Example~4 in Table~\ref{tab:additional_examples} shows a case where the LLM produces the correct final answer under Direct prompting but fails to recover the required intermediate facts when executing the gold decomposition.
 Due to this being a fixed gold-standard decomposition, the plan is bound to be accurate.
 Hence, the inconsistency with the Direct answer, highlights the LLM's lack of the relevant intermediate knowledge required in the execution of the gold-standard plan.